-Helping Students Who Are Blind or Visually Impaired Manage Classroom Work and Homework
+Helping Students Who Are Blind or Low Vision Manage Classroom Work and Homework

-Teachers and parents sometimes find it hard to decide, or agree, on how much classroom work and homework to require of a visually impaired student.
-Your child’s teachers may shorten her assignments or extend deadlines from time to time.
-If that happens frequently, she might begin to expect the same sort of treatment in high school and later on the job.
+Teachers and parents sometimes find it hard to decide, or agree, on how much classroom work and homework to require of a student with blindness or low vision.
+Your child’s teachers may shorten assignments or extend deadlines from time to time.
+If that happens frequently, your child might begin to expect the same sort of treatment in high school and later on the job.
 However, well-meaning those “perks” are, they’re not really in your child’s best interests.

-Adapting Classroom Work for Children with Visual Impairments
+Adapting Classroom Work for Children with Blindness or Low Vision

 How You and Your Child’s Educational Team Can Help

 Homework is an essential part of school.
-If you find that your child doesn’t get homework assignments, and discover that her sighted classmates do, speak to her teacher and the rest of the educational team about the importance of having the same expectations for your child as for the other students in her class.
+If you find that your child doesn’t get homework assignments, and discover that their sighted classmates do, speak to your child’s teacher and the rest of the educational team about the importance of having the same expectations for your child as for the other students in the class.
 Here are some things you can do to help your child with homework.

 - If your child uses braille textbooks, ask for a set of print textbooks to have at home.
-This will enable you to understand what she’s working on and answer any questions she has.
+This will enable you to understand what they are working on and answer any questions.

 - If the classroom teacher doesn’t make it standard practice to provide your child with accessible copies of the information he or she writes on the chalkboard, ask the teacher to give you copies of class notes, especially if your child has to copy them from the board or take notes while the teacher is speaking.
 Use these to check the accuracy of your child’s notes.
 If you find discrepancies, talk to other members of your child’s educational team about strategies to help your child become a more efficient note taker.

-- If there are times when you have to help write out an assignment for your child, be sure to write exactly what she dictates to you.
-Don’t correct her grammar or spelling.
-It’s important that her teacher sees her work—not your cleaned-up version of it.
+- If there are times when you have to help write out an assignment for your child, be sure to write exactly what they dictate to you.
+Don’t correct their grammar or spelling.
+It’s important that the teacher sees their work—not your cleaned-up version of it.

-- If your child needs to do homework in shorter blocks of time due to visual fatigue, try setting up a schedule for after school that gives her time to relax, then do some homework, have dinner, then do more homework, or some similar schedule.
+- If your child needs to do homework in shorter blocks of time due to visual fatigue, try setting up a schedule for after school that provides time to relax, then do some homework, have dinner, then do more homework, or some similar schedule.

 - For longer projects, such as a book report or science experiment, work with your child to develop a schedule for finishing each step.

-- If reading long text passages in print or braille slows down your child’s homework, discuss with the educational team how she can have at least some of her reading material digitally to supplement textbooks or other written material.
+- If reading long text passages in print or braille slows down your child’s homework, discuss with the educational team how they can have at least some of the reading material digitally to supplement textbooks or other written material.

 - Your child will probably have some assignments that require extra time.
-Encourage her to recognize when that’s the case, to alert her teacher in advance, and to negotiate an extended due date rather than make excuses after she misses a deadline.
-In this way, she’ll be developing skills she can use her entire life as well as a sense of organization and responsibility.
+Encourage your child to recognize when that’s the case, to alert their teacher in advance, and to negotiate an extended due date rather than make excuses after they miss a deadline.
+In this way, your child will be developing skills to use their entire life as well as a sense of organization and responsibility.

 Let “nature take its course,” so to speak when it comes to turning in homework.
-If your daughter doesn’t hand it in on time, she deserves the same consequences as her classmates.
-Some of your daughter’s teachers may want to be more lenient with her because of her visual impairment.
-But this isn’t helpful in the long term because it misleads your child about what others expect of her, both in other classes and outside of school.
+If your child doesn’t hand it in on time, they deserves the same consequences as their classmates.
+Some of your child’s teachers may want to be more lenient because of their eye condition.
+But this isn’t helpful in the long term because it misleads your child about what others expec, both in other classes and outside of school.

 Being Organized Is Important

-Whether at home or school, your child will be more efficient if she has strong organizational skills.
-For example, if she can distinguish colors, she may want to:
+Whether at home or school, your child will be more efficient if they have strong organizational skills.

-If your daughter is a braille reader, it will also be helpful for her to place braille labels in the same position on all her folders so she can quickly find what she’s looking for.
-In addition, using small storage boxes and trays can make it easier for her to locate items such as her slate and stylus, abacus, index cards, and other smaller items she works with at home or takes to school.
+If your daughter is a braille reader, it will also be helpful to place braille labels in the same position on all folders so they can quickly find what they are looking for.
+In addition, using small storage boxes and trays can make it easier to locate items such as a slate and stylus, abacus, index cards, and other smaller items at home or takes to school.

-Give your child space for an organized area to keep the materials she needs to complete homework or other projects.
-If she usually does her homework at the kitchen table, you might set up shelves or a storage container for her in that room so that things she uses often, such as her braillewriter, hand-held magnifier, markers, visors to minimize glare from overhead lights, and other items are close at hand.
+Give your child space for an organized area to keep the materials needed to complete homework or other projects.
+If your child usually does homework at the kitchen table, you might set up shelves or a storage container in that room so that things used often, such as the braillewriter, hand-held magnifier, markers, visors to minimize glare from overhead lights, and other items are close at hand.